avwie/avwie.github.io/src/markdown/20210301_compositional_patterns_part_2.md

 title: "Compositional Patterns in Kotlin Part 2 - Component Model"
 hero: "../images/20210301_compositional_patterns_part_2/hero.jpg"
 ---
 This is the second part of the post on compositional patterns in Kotlin and will focus on a dynamic, or runtime, composition.
+In [Part 1](/compositional-patterns-in-kotlin-part-1-delegation) we focussed on static, or compile-time, composition.
 There are a few ways to obtain dynamic composition, all with their own advantages and drawbacks.

 ## Component Model